suned/stateless/README.md

 def thread[**P, A, E: Exception, R](f: Callable[P, Effect[A, E, R]]) -> Callable[P, Task[A, E, R]]:
     ...
 ```
 Decorating functions with `stateless.parallel.thread` indicate to `stateless` your intention for the resulting task to be run in a separate thread.
-Decorating functions with `stateless.parallel.process` indicate to `stateless` your intention for the resulting task to be run in a separate process.
+Decorating functions with `stateless.parallel.process` indicate your intention for the resulting task to be run in a separate process.

-Because of the [GIL](https://en.wikipedia.org/wiki/Global_interpreter_lock), using `stateless.parallel.thread` only makes sense for function returning effects that are [I/O bound](https://en.wikipedia.org/wiki/I/O_bound).
+Because of the [GIL](https://en.wikipedia.org/wiki/Global_interpreter_lock), using `stateless.parallel.thread` only makes sense for functions returning effects that are [I/O bound](https://en.wikipedia.org/wiki/I/O_bound).
 For CPU bound effects, you will want to use `stateless.parallel.process`.

 To run effects in parallel, you use the `stateless.parallel` function.
 It's signature is roughly: